gnugat/redaktilo/doc/03-reference.md

 the `Editor` to allow extension without having to modify it.

 For example, its `jumpBelow` method can accept both a string or an integer.
-It is passes its argument to the engine's `resolve` method: if the engine has a registered `SearchStrategy` which supports it, it returns it. `Editor` can then tell the strategy to do the work.
+It passes its `$pattern` argument to the engine's `resolve` method: if the engine has a registered `SearchStrategy` which supports it, it returns it.
+`Editor` can then tell the strategy to do the work.

 ```php
 <?php